aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ### Your first Agent

-To create an Agent for Amazon Bedrock, use the `BedrockAgentResolver` to annotate your actions.
+To create an agent, use the `BedrockAgentResolver` to annotate your actions.
 This is similar to the way [all the other Event Handler](api_gateway.md) resolvers work.

-It's required to include a `description` for each API endpoint and input parameter.
-This will improve the understanding Amazon Bedrock has of your actions.
+You are required to add a `description` parameter in each endpoint, doing so will improve Bedrock's understanding of your actions.

 === "Lambda handler"